michaelrios/apiResponseList/README.md

     name: "name of thing 1",
     url: "http://www.url.com",
     headers: {
-      "Host": "some host name",
+      Host: "some host name",
-      "otherHeader": "some other header"
+      otherHeader: "some other header"
     }
   },
   {